-You've decided you're going to handle your own PR.
+You've decided you're going to handle your PR.
 You've drafted your press release.
-You've got some nice photography.
+You've got some beautiful photography.
 You're pretty sure you have something interesting to share.
 Now you have to send it to the right people and get some media coverage.

 But if you want to reach out to journalists or influencers, how do you find their contact details?
 As media databases tend to be super expensive, you'll want free or more affordable options.

 The following list of recommended PR tools should help.
-These resources will not only help you find relevant contacts and discover key influencers, they'll help you to perfect your PR pitch, monitor media coverage and stay tuned to lucrative opportunities in future.
+These resources will not only help you find relevant contacts and discover key influencers, but they'll also help you to perfect your PR pitch, monitor media coverage, and stay tuned to lucrative opportunities in future.

 PR tools to find journalists and influencers

 This free platform has been around since 1994 and can still be a reliable resource for finding UK media contacts.
 Although sometimes a little outdated, it's a good starting point if you're after someone's details.
 Search through over 6,000 media titles across radio, television, newspapers and magazines.

 Build targeted lists in minutes with PressRush, a super affordable journalist search engine.
 This handy little tool continuously monitors media outlets, and updates report profiles as they publish new stories.
 Which means it's a pretty up-to-date resource for finding the right contacts.